stella-emu/stella/stella/README-GP2X.txt

 ---------------------
 Installation to GP2X:
 ---------------------
+Note: Stella for the GP2X does not need external SDL libraries.

-Place files 'stella' and 'stella.gpe' into a directory of your choice.
+Place files 'stella' and 'stella.gpe' into its own directory.
 Stella defaults to '/mnt/sd' for the ROM and Snapshot directory.
-This can be changed by using the Options button in the Launcher menu.
-If you are having issues with getting Stella to run after an older install, try deleting the stellarc file then the state directory located in your Stella install folder.
+This can be changed by using the 'Options' button in the Launcher menu.
+If you are having issues with getting Stella to run after an older install, delete the 'stellarc' file located in the root Stella install folder.

 -----------
 Navigation:
 -----------
-The joystick selects item by item.
-The buttons listed below allow selection of various menu elements.
+The joystick selects item by item in a list.
+In menu mode, VOL+ and VOL- highlight the next and previous GUI elements respectively.
+Pressing B activates the highlighted GUI element.
+Pressing START or X is equivalent to clicking Cancel or Close.
+Pressing SELECT is equivalent to clicking OK.
+For complete button mapping, check below.

 -------------
 GP2X Mapping: